Bioinformatics Major

 This module will introduce the bases of biological network analysis, from graph theory and algorithms to dynamical modeling.
 A large part of the module is dedicated to hands-on tutorials, which introduces R and Python packages, as well as softwares widely used in Network Biology, such as Cytoscape and GinSim.

-Organisation: Project during the semester
+Organisation: project during the semester

-Lecturers: Florence Hubert, Laurence Röder
+Coordinator: Florence Hubert, Laurence Röder

 Evaluation: project